-Allowances for the consideration of al-receptor mitigation measures in a facility's ECA review process.
-The area must be degraded Class 4 and recognized in local planning documents, in order for al-receptor mitigation to be recognized.
-The increased sound level limits for Class 4 and areas assume that windows can be kept closed with the use of a ventilation system (e.g. central air conditioning).
-The following considerations apply to new sensitive land uses proposed in Class 4 areas: An appropriate noise impact assessment should be conducted for the tand use planning authority as early as possible in the land use planning process that windows can be kept closed with as early as possible in the land use planning process that working is had to be applicable sound level limits will be met.
-Noise control measures may be required to ensure the stationary source complex with the applicable sound level limits will be met.
-Noise control measures may be required to ensure the stationary source complex with the applicable sound level limits at the new noise sensitive land use planning authority.
-Source-based noise control measures may require a ministry permission.
-Source-based noise control measures may require a greements for noise mitigation, such as expressing include receptor-based noise control measures and/or source-based noise control measures may require a greements for noise mitigation on title of the agreements for noise mitigation on title of the agreements for noise mitigation.
-Receptor-based noise control measures may require a director by related permission (e.g., planning or ministry permission), as well as registration on title of the agreements for noise mitigation a director by related permission (e.g., planning or ministry permission), as well as registration on title of the agreements for noise mitigation a director by related per Land Use Compatibility Guideline Niagara Region Review Comment An appropriate noise impact assessment should be conducted for the land use planning authority as early as possible in the land use planning process that verifies that the applicable sound level limits will be met.
+Land Use Compatibility Guideline Niagara Region Review Comments Allowances for the consideration of at-receptor mitigation measures in a facility's ECA review process.
+The area must be designated Class 4 and recognized in local planning documents, in order for at-receptor mitigation to be recognized.
+The increased sound level limits for Class 4 areas assume that windows can be kept closed with the use of a ventilation system (e.g. central air conditioning).
+The following considerations apply to new sensitive land uses proposed in Class 4 areas: An appropriate noise impact assessment should be conducted for the land use planning authority as early as possible in the land use planning process that verifies that the applicable sound level limits will be met.
 Noise control measures may be required to ensure the stationary source complies with the applicable sound level limits at the new noise sensitive land use.
 Noise control measures may include receptor-based noise control measures and/or source-based noise control measures.
 Source-based noise control measures may require a ministry permission.
 Receptor-based noise control measures may require agreements for noise mitigation, such as agreements under a planning permission.
 Prospective purchasers should be informed that their property is located in a Class 4 area through appropriate means and informed of the agreements for noise mitigation.
-Registration on title of the agreements for noise mitigation as directed by related permissions (e.g. planning or ministry permission), as well as registration on title of an appropriate means and and mode of the agreements for noise mitigation and all other relevant documentation are to be submitted to the Ministry by the stationary source owner(s) when applicing for a ministry permission.
-Any final agreements for noise mitigation as described in NPC-300 and all other relevant documentation are to be submitted to the Ministry by the stationary source owner(s) when applig for a ministry permission.
-These agreements will be assessed during the review of the application for ministry permissions.
-Additionally, the stationary source owner(s) are to include a copy of the formal confirmation of the Class 4 area subsidiation for a ministry permission.
-Sheet a classification from the land use planning authority in the application for a ministry permission. process.
-The area must be designated Class 4 and recognized in local planning documents, in order for at-receptor mitigation to be recognized.
-The increased sound level limits for Class 4 areas assume that windows can be kept closed with An appropriate noise impact assessment should be conducted for the land use planning authority as early as possible in the land use planning process that verifies that the applicable sound level limits will be met.
-Noise control measures may be required to ensure the stationary source complies with the applicable sound level limits at the new noise sensitive land use.
-Noise control measures may include receptor-based noise control measures and/or source-based noise control measures may require a ministry permission.
-Receptor-based noise control measures may require agreements for noise mitigation, such as agreements under a planning permission.
-Prospective purchasers should be informed that their property is located in a Class 4 area through appropriate means and informed of the agreements for noise mitigation.
 Registration on title of the agreements for noise mitigation should be required as directed by related permissions (e.g. planning or ministry permissions), as well as registration on title of an appropriate warning clause to notify purchasers that the applicable Class 4 area sound level limits for this property are protective of indoor areas and are based on the assumption of closed windows.
 Any final agreements for noise mitigation as described in NPC-300 and all other relevant documentation are to be submitted to the Ministry by the stationary source owner(s) when applying for a ministry permission.
 These agreements will be assessed during the review of the application for ministry permissions.
 Additionally, the stationary source owner(s) are to include a copy of the formal confirmation of the Class 4 area classification from the land use planning authority in the application for a ministry permission.
+Specific information about Class 4 Areas definition, applicable limits, at-receptor noise control measures and when to apply the Class 4 Area designation are provided in Parts A, B and C of NPC-300.